 To create a fleet, determine the build total at which you will play your game.
-We recommend a game with a 40-point build total; that is, choose ships, crew, equipment, and sea creatures (crew, equipment, and sea creatures are optional) with a combined point cost up to 40 points.
+We recommend a game with a 40-point build total; that is, choose ships, crew, equipment, events, and sea creatures (crew, equipment, events, and sea creatures are optional) with a combined point cost up to 40 points.
 Any build total can be chosen as long as both fleets use the same total.
 If a ship comes with a flag, she must fly it from her stern (rear of the ship).
 Players can build mixed-nationality fleets.
-The number of treasures and the total value contributed by each player should be decided before constructing fleets, if possible.
-The identities and complete statistics (including abilities) of all ships and forts in play are considered open information and must remain accessible to all other players during the course of the game.